readywebdev/coding-journal/README.md

 - Started on the whole Code Year Track
   - http://web.archive.org/web/20120416002155/http://www.codecademy.com/tracks/code-year
 - Started the Functions in JavaScript Course
+  - Note exercises 15 & 16 covering arrays were not in original version of this course
 - Complete the extended Review of Functions in JavaScript Course (Exercises 9 to 23)
 - Researched Codecademy staff/users
 - Research Codecademy courses